-It is advisable for criminal defense counsel to establish an ongoing relationship with an office such as the Immigrant Legal Resource Center (see §48.1) or a specific immigration attorney in order to receive consistent advice in this area as needed.
+It is advisable for criminal defense counsel to establish an ongoing relationship with an office such as the Immigrant Legal Resource Center (see §48.1) or a specific immigration attorney with experience of criminal problems of immigrants in order to receive consistent advice in this area as needed.

-🗇 Explain the specific immigration consequences to the client.
+D Explain the specific immigration consequences to the client.

-Counsel must find out the specific potential immigration consequences-e.g., disqualification from political asylum or naturalization, loss of lawful permanent resident status, deportation, permanent ineligibility for lawful status, disqualification from waivers-and clearly explain them to the client.
+Counsel must find out the actual, specific immigration consequences-e.g., disqualification from political asylum or naturalization, loss of lawful permanent resident status, deportation, permanent ineligibility for lawful status, disqualification from waivers-and clearly explain them to the client.
 A general or uninformed presentation is insufficient.
-See, e.g., People v Barocio (1989) 216 CA3d 99, 264 CR 573; People v Soriano (1987) 194 CA3d 1470, 240 CR 328 (client given general Pen C §1016.5 advice; conviction vacated for failure to warn about actual consequences).
+See, e.g., People v Barocio (1989) 216 CA3d 99, 264 CR 573; People v Soriano (1987) 194 CA3d 1470, 240 CR 328 (client given general Pen C §1016.5 advice; conviction vacated on grounds of ineffective counsel for failure to warn about actual consequences).

-☐ Find out how high a priority the immigration consequences are to the client.
+□ Find out how high a priority the immigration consequences are to the client.

-Once the client understands what the actual immigration consequences can be, he or she may or may not make them a defense priority.
+Once the client understands what the actual immigration consequences will be, he or she may or may not make them a defense priority.
 Some clients are not willing to risk more time in jail in an effort to safeguard their immigration status.
 Others place the right to remain with their families in the United States as their highest priority and will sacrifice almost any other consideration.
 The latter clients may be willing to plead to additional counts, or serve an extra six months in custody, for example, in order to alter the conviction to one that will not trigger deportation.
 These difficult choices must be made by the client, once he or she is fully informed.

-☐ Attempt to avoid the adverse immigration consequences.
+□ Attempt to avoid the adverse immigration consequences.